 • Profiler and many more tools.

-10. MonoDevelop
+13. MonoDevelop

 MonoDevelop allows developers to write desktop and web applications on Linux, Windows and Mac OS X quickly.
-You can also port .NET applications created with Visual Studio to Linux and Mac OS X with same and a single code base for all platforms.
+You can also port .NET applications created with Visual Studio to Linux and Mac OS X with the same and a single code base for all platforms.

 Features: